AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 terraform apply
 ```
+### SSH connection
  - Hint:The IPs of all nodes will appear as the output of Terraform.
 Connect to the control node using SSH:
 ```
 sudo ssh -i "admin" ubuntu@(IP of control node)
 ```
-5- Switch to the ansible user (password is "ansible", you may change it):
+5- Switch to the ansible user
+(password is "ansible", you may change it and try again to switch if it refused till switch):
 ```
 su - ansible
 ```